Content Warning: This blog contains references to sexual violence, hospitals, and forensic medical exams.

 Advocates can:

-- Stay with you during your emergency room visit
+- Stay with the survivor during their emergency room visit

-- Advocate for your needs with the hospital staff
+- Advocate for the survivors’ needs with the hospital staff

 - Explain sexual assault exams and evidence collection kits

-- Provide information so you can make the best possible decisions for your situation
+- Provide information so that the survivor can make the best possible decisions for their situation

-- Talk with your family or friends who come to the hospital about how to best support you
+- Talk with their family or friends who come to the hospital about how to best support the survivor

-- Help you connect with a variety of resources
+- Help them connect with a variety of resources

-If you decide to go to the emergency room in Greater Boston, it can be helpful to go to a hospital listed above that participates in the SANE program.
-Emergency rooms that are part of the program will call BARCC for you, and a trained medical advocate will come to meet you at the hospital.
-Even if the hospital you visit is not a SANE site, you can still ask the hospital staff to call BARCC.
-An advocate will be able to provide you with the same level of support.
+If a survivor decides to go to the emergency room in Greater Boston, it can be helpful to go to a hospital listed above that participates in the SANE program.
+Emergency rooms that are part of the program will call BARCC and a trained medical advocate will come to the hospital.
+Even if the hospital a survivor visits is not a SANE site, they can still ask the hospital staff to call BARCC.
+An advocate will be able to provide them with the same level of support.

 Why This Matters

-There is so much uncertainty when you’re in an emergency room.
+There is so much uncertainty when a survivor is in an emergency room.
 The wait can be long.
-You’re surrounded by new faces.
-When you’re a survivor coming to the emergency room, this can only worsen the feeling of having lost control.
+They are surrounded by new faces.
+When a survivor first comes to the emergency room, this can worsen the feeling of having lost control.

 We also can’t talk about “rape kits” without addressing the backlog.
 Later in the show, we also see Dana on the phone with the local police department.
 After placing the completed kit in the locker, she notices that others are still waiting to be picked up.
 Rape kits are meant to be collected by police within 72 hours of being performed.